-WAExpo have entered a boat in this year’s Bristol Dragon Boat Festival on Sunday 18th June, to help raise funds for local Bristol charity’s.
-As many people head down to the harbour side with picnic in tow to sit beside the water eating, drinking and watching the races, we thought we would ask Jyoti from Eqo Living to give us her top tips on keeping your picnic waste free….. `
+WAExpo have entered a boat in this year’s Bristol Dragon Boat Festival on Sunday 18th June to help raise funds for local Bristol charities.
+As many people head down to the harbourside with a picnic in tow to sit beside the water eating, drinking and watching the races, we thought we would ask Jyoti from Eqo Living to give us her top tips on keeping your picnic waste-free….. `

 With the picnic season upon us we’re looking for any excuse to take our lunch and eat it al fresco, but before you run to the shops and pile all sorts of goodies into your picnic hamper take a moment to consider the amount of waste your picnic might produce.
-At this time of year more people are partying and entertaining outside, and with that, comes so much pre-packaged convenience foods to make life easier for you by choosing pre-made pre-packaged options.
+At this time of year, more people are partying and entertaining outside, and with that comes so much pre-packaged convenience foods to make life easier for you.

 - Organise a Pot Luck with friends.
 A Pot Luck is a great way of enjoying a delicious meal with a number of people.
 The idea is that everyone brings something different, and then you all share it together.
 Eating this way makes life so much easier as you often only have to prepare one or two things to share.

 - Make Your Own Food.
-As mentioned above if you’re organising a pot luck, this shouldn’t be too time consuming and some great ideas for picnic food would be quiche, potato salad, tabouleh, bean salad, dips, in fact anything that can be transported is great for a picnic!
+As mentioned above, if you’re organising a pot luck, this shouldn’t be too time consuming and some great ideas for picnic food are quiche, potato salad, tabouleh, bean salad, dips… in fact anything that can be transported is great for a picnic!

 - Use reusable containers.
 Pack all your delicious home cooked food into reusable containers which can be washed and used again.